quicwg/multipath/draft-ietf-quic-multipath.md

 this extension allows for multiple open paths, that could in theory be migrated all at the same time, and it allows for multiple paths that could be initialized simultaneously.
 Therefore, each path could be used to further amplify an attack.
-Endpoints needs limit the number of maximum paths and might consider additional measures to limit the number of concurrent path validation processes e.g. by pacing them out or limiting the number of path initiation attempts over a certain time period.
+Endpoints need to limit the number of maximum paths and might consider additional measures to limit the number of concurrent path validation processes e.g. by pacing them out or limiting the number of path initiation attempts over a certain time period.